Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Contextual_Embedding/2019-12-02-Deep_Contextualized_Word_Representations.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This is a brief summary of paper for me to study and organize it, [Deep Contextualized Word Representations.
-Peters et al. NAACL 2018](https://www.aclweb.org/anthology/N18-1202/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Deep Contextualized Word Representations (Peters et al., NAACL 2018)](https://www.aclweb.org/anthology/N18-1202/) I read and studied.
 {% include MathJax.html %}

 Their archtecture could be shown as following: